Wilfred Garcia

 Acoma

-Wilfred often collaborated with his wife in making white jars with organic openings and carved cliff dwelling scenes.
+Wilfred often collaborated with his wife, Sandra, in making white jars with organic openings and carved cliff dwelling scenes.
 They also made white jars with appliqued ears of corn on them.
-On his own, Wilfred made oval vases with appliqued katsina faces.
+On his own, Wilfred made oval vases with appliqué katsina faces.

 Wilfred participated in his first Santa Fe Indian Market in 1989 and won his first First Place Ribbon there in 1990.
-After that he was winning a steady stream of ribbons at Santa Fe, at the Heard Museum Show in Phoenix, the New Mexico State Fair, Eight Northern Indian Pueblos Arts and Crafts Show and the Inter-Tribal Indian Ceremonial in Gallup.
+After that he won a steady stream of ribbons at Santa Fe, at the Heard Museum Show in Phoenix, the New Mexico State Fair, Eight Northern Pueblos Arts and Crafts Show and the Inter-Tribal Indian Ceremonial in Gallup.

 (505) 986-1234 - www.andreafisherpottery.com - All Rights Reserved